-Opposing fans show unusual solidarity as Rome derby ends 1-1
+Opposing fans show rare solidarity as Rome derby ends 1-1

 Roma’s penalty was due to new and stricter handball rules.

-Edin Dzeko saw Sergej Milinkovic-Savic raise his arm and struck the extended limb to earn the spot kick converted by Kolarov, the former Lazio fullback.
+Edin Dzeko appeared to see Sergej Milinkovic-Savic raise his arm and struck the extended limb to earn the spot kick converted by Kolarov, the former Lazio fullback.

 Luis Alberto’s goal came with a blistering shot through a crowded area.